 For Amazon-specific advertising tips, read 5 Tips for Advertising Amazon Products.

 The best way to earn an income online is to experiment with different affiliate advertising networks.
-I’ve tried Commission Junction, LinkShare, AdBrite, Chikita, Google Affiliate Network, Kontera, ClickBank, and more — I list them all in 75 Ways to Make Money Blogging.
+I’ve tried Commission Junction, LinkShare, AdBrite, Chikita, Google Affiliate Network, Kontera, ClickBank, and more.
 Don’t just copy what works for other bloggers!
 Take time to figure out what the best ads are for your blog.

 There are so many ads to choose from!
 Banner ads, product images, text ads, in-text link ads, pixel/favicon ads, contextual links, eBook ads, exit ads, lions and tigers and bears, oh my.
 Incorporate the ad types and sizes that you dislike the least, let them run for a couple of months, and see if you make money.
 Remember that you may need over 1,000 page views a day before you make $100 or even $50 a day with your blog, depending on your niche and products.

-I welcome your thoughts on how bloggers make money below…
+I welcome your thoughts or questions on how bloggers make money below…